itiwll/test_SDK/README.md

 	}
 }
 ```

-## Project configuration
+## Usage

-1. The configuration of the project is very simple, if you don't, you can refer to the configuration of SDK Demo.

-2. Because the SDK DLL is compiled with Visual Studio 2019, it is best to use the Visual Studio 2019 compiler for your project.
+1. Insert the usb Bluetooth adapter into the usb interface of the PC.
+2. Then turn on the toy power and you will see the toy light flashing.
+3. Open the app and start searching for toys.

 ## Other instructions for using Dongle
 1. When Dongle is searching for toys, it will not be able to send other commands for toys.
 2. If you need to get the toy's power regularly, the best way is to start a thread loop to get it.
 3. Don't send toy instructions frequently, because Dongle cannot process a large number of instructions in a short period of time.
 4. If you use it for the first time, you can refer to the usage method in SDK Demo.

 ## View log output